Signa sends Hudson’s Bay details of financing for Kaufhof bid

-Hudson's Bay had said last week it would review Signa's offer for Kaufhof, but also called it incomplete, non-binding and unsolicited, with no evidence of financing.
+Hudson's Bay, which also owns the Saks Fifth Avenue luxury department store chain, had said last week it would review Signa's offer for Kaufhof, but also called it incomplete, non-binding and unsolicited, with no evidence of financing.

 Privately held Signa also sent Hudson's Bay confirmation of its bank account balance and a letter from accounting firm KPMG confirming that Signa's retail arm has €400-million in available liquidity and more than €650-million of unconditional capital commitments from its shareholders, according to the letter.